grokability/goodforms-js/snippet/README.md

 Goodverification('form_key', {
     email_field: document.getElementById('my_email_field'), //you can also send a jQuery-like object - $('#my_email_field') - or just an ID of an element - 'my_email_field'
     form: document.getElementById('my_form'), //usually can be guessed from the email_field, above - but if it can't...
+    submit_button: document.getElementById('my_submit_button')
-    submit_button: document.getElementById('my_submit_button') //can also be an array of buttons, or array of strings, or a jQuery-like selector of multiple objects
+    //can also be an array of buttons, or array of strings, or a jQuery-like selector of multiple objects, or 'false' if you don't want to disable submit buttons
 });
 ```